-Location: Wadi Rum - Petra - After waking up in the unique surrounds of the Bedouin camp this morning, you will enjoy a walk around the area (the length of the walk will depend on how energetic you are feeling) before scaling one of the large dunes to enjoy sensational views of the surrounding area.
-Keen photographers will be delighted.
-You will then take 4WDs from your camp back to the main entrance, which is opposite the Seven Pillars of Wisdom, the mountain named after Lawrence of Arabia’s book.
-The visitor's centre here is also a great spot to buy some jewellery and handicrafts, mostly made by a women's co-operative that is aimed at supporting traditional local industries.
-You will then continue your journey to the fabled city of Petra (approximately 2.5 hours).
-On arrival there is time in the afternoon to check out the town that has grown up around the site, and to just relax… ready for a big day of exploring Petra tomorrow.
+Location: Wadi Rum – Petra - After waking up in the unique surrounds of your Bedouin camp this morning, take a walk around the area – the length of which depends on the group’s desires – before scaling one of the large dunes to enjoy panoramic views of your surrounds.
+Afterwards, head in 4WDs back to the main entrance opposite the Seven Pillars of Wisdom – the mountain named after Lawrence of Arabia’s book.
+The visitor's centre here is also a great spot to buy some jewellery and handicrafts, mostly made by a women's co-operative dedicated to supporting local industries.
+Continue your journey to the fabled city of Petra (approximately 2.5 hours).
+On arrival, there is time to check out the town that has grown around the site and to relax, ready for a big day of exploring Petra tomorrow.

 Day - 4

-Location: Petra - Petra is justifiably on most people’s list of ‘must-visit’ places.
-It is the jewel of Jordan, the lost city of the biblical Nabateans, an impressive series of tombs and dwellings hidden behind ornate facades carved directly into the rock.
-Dating back to the 6th century BC, the site was lost to Western minds until it was rediscovered in 1812 by a Swiss explorer.
-The iconic Petra view – the Treasury's glorious facade, glimpsed from the narrow cleft known as the Siq – is arguably the single most striking sight of the entire region.
-The first taste of this exquisite craftsmanship among such stark scenery is a moment that manages to be both eagerly anticipated and also an almost surreal surprise.
-The Siq leads through the rock and is sometimes only a few metres wide, with walls soaring up to 180 metres on either side, and it is impossible not to imagine the armies and traders who made their way down here in the ancient times.
-Petra's greatest surprise, however, is its size.
-With your guide you will explore the old Roman road, amphitheatre and several old tombs.
-You will also climb up to the second beautiful façade of the Monastery, from where you will have a magnificent view of the entire site.
-This is a memorable day exploring a truly extraordinary destination, a highlight of your trip.
-There is a cafeteria on the site, where you can enjoy a light lunch.
-The rest of the day will be at your leisure – perhaps take the chance to witness Petra by night.
-Seeing the Treasury plaza lit up by flickering candle light while Bedouin music plays is a magical experience.
+Location: Petra - Petra, dating back to the sixth century BC, is the jewel of Jordan, the lost city of the biblical Nabateans, an impressive series of tombs and dwellings carved directly into the rock.
+The iconic view – the Treasury's glorious facade, glimpsed from a narrow cleft known as the Siq – is perhaps the single-most striking sight of the entire region.
+The Siq leads through the rock and is sometimes only a few metres wide, with walls soaring up to 180 metres on either side.
+With your guide, explore the old Roman road, amphitheatre and several old tombs.
+You will also climb up to see the Monastery, providing a magnificent view of the entire site.
+There is a cafeteria on the site, where you can enjoy your own light lunch.
+The rest of the day will be at your leisure.
+This evening, perhaps take the chance to witness Petra by night if your dates align.
+Seeing the Treasury plaza lit up by candlelight while Bedouin music plays is a truly memorable experience.

 Day - 5

-Location: Petra - Dead Sea - After a very early start for those in the group who wish to visit Petra a second time, we drive to the ancient Crusader castle at Shobak, which was originally built to protect the eastern flank of the Latin Kingdom and its trade routes to the sea before it fell to Saladin in 1189.
-Enjoy superb scenery and stop off at the view point overlooking the Dana nature reserve before arriving in the late afternoon at the Dead Sea Spa Hotel, where we spend the evening.
-Named for the dearth of life in its waters, this lake is so intensely salty that the density of the water makes swimming and getting underneath the surface very difficult.
+Location: Petra – Dead Sea - For another glimpse at Petra, rise very early for an unguided morning visit, if you wish.
+Afterwards, drive to the ancient Crusader castle at Shobak – originally built to protect the eastern flank of the Latin Kingdom and its trade routes to the sea before it fell to Saladin in 1189.
+Enjoy superb scenery and stop off at the viewpoint overlooking the Dana Nature Reserve before arriving in the late afternoon at your Dead Sea premium accommodation.
+Named for the lack of life in its waters, this lake is so intensely salty that the water density makes swimming and getting underneath the surface very difficult.